Learn how to find affordable homeowners insurance in Clearwater.

 Clearwater sits along the central western shore of Florida.
 If a hurricane from the Gulf of Mexico doesn’t make landfall farther south, Clearwater could experience a direct hit.
 Its most recent brush with a major storm was Hurricane Irma in 2017.
 Fortunately, Irma was downgraded to a Category 1 storm before it hit Clearwater.

 Hurricane insurance, included in all Kin policies, pays for damage from the high winds of the storm.
 During a hurricane, extreme winds can blow off roofs and completely destroy homes.
 When you make a hurricane claim, your hurricane deductible applies.
-This is usually a flat $500 or 2 percent, 5 percent, or 10 percent of your dwelling coverage.
+At Kin, this is a flat $500 or 1%, 2%, 3%, 5%, or 10% of your dwelling coverage.

 Most hurricanes bring severe storm surge with them.
 The barrier islands and coastal areas of Clearwater are most susceptible to flooding, though the entire region has risky flood zones.
 It’s important for homeowners to understand that neither homeowners nor hurricane insurance will cover floods.